Leptophis modestus

-Leptophis modestus, commonly known as the cloud forest parrot snake, is a species of medium-sized slender snake of the family Colubridae.
-It is endemic to Mesoamerica.
+Leptophis modestus, known commonly as the cloud forest parrot snake, is a species of snake in the family Colubridae.
+It is endemic to Mesoamerica, where it lives in mountain forests.

+Taxonomy

+The first description of the species was published by Albert Günther in 1872, then under the name Abaetulla modesta.
+He redesignated the species, giving it its current name, in 1894.

+The name modestus means moderate in Latin.
+According to James R. McCranie, it's uncertain why Günther choose this name, but that it may be referring to the moderate eye size of the species, which Günther mentioned in his description of it.

 There are currently no recognized subspecies.

-Geographic range

-It can be found in southern Mexico, central Guatemala, northwestern El Salvador and southwestern Honduras.

 Description

-The type specimen of Leptophis modestus is 130 cm in total length, with a tail 54 cm long.
+The type specimen of Leptophis modestus is 130 cm in total length, and has a 54 cm tail.
+Males of the species can reach lengths of up to 175.5 cm.

 Dorsally, it is olive-green.
 There is a blackish streak behind each eye, and the lips and throat are yellowish.
 Ventrally, it is pale green.

 The dorsal scales are arranged in 15 rows at midbody, strongly keeled except for the first row (adjacent to the ventrals) and on the tail.